 What is Law Enforcement Transcription?August 10th, 2011 by elizabeth

-Law Enforcement Transcription, as an offshoot of Legal Transcription, has grown into an essencial tool for all types of law enforcement agencies.
-Long gone are the days of in-house police transcription.
-Essential law enforcement personnel no longer have to waste valuable time focusing on typing out voice recorded or dictated police reports on out-dated systems.
-Today, police transcription can be outsourced to professionals who can handle a variety of different and necessary police transcription functions.
+Law enforcement transcription, as an offshoot of legal transcription, has grown into an essential tool for all types of law enforcement agencies.
+Long gone are the days of in-house law enforcement transcription.
+Essential law enforcement personnel no longer have to waste valuable time focusing on typing out recorded or dictated police reports on out-dated systems.
+Today, law enforcement transcription can be outsourced to professionals who can handle a variety of different and necessary law enforcement transcription services.

-Professional Police Transcribers are trained to transcribe a long list of materials including (but not limited to) recorded statements, recorded police reports, accident reports, witness interviews, victim interviews, suspect interrogations, wire taps, undercover body recordings, crime scene investigations, and Internal Affairs investigations.
+Professional Police Transcriptionists are trained to transcribe a long list of file types including (but not limited to) recorded statements, recorded police reports, accident reports, witness interviews, victim interviews, suspect interrogations, wire taps, undercover body recordings, crime scene investigations, and internal affairs investigations.

-Police transcription technology has kept pace as audio and video recording technology swiftly advances.
+Law enforcement transcription technology has kept pace as audio and video recording technology swiftly advances.
 Today, police cruisers now offer law enforcement professionals the ability to verbally dictate and record traffic accidents or violations as they occur or immediately thereafter.
 Officers in the field can carry hand held digital recording devices for similar purposes.
-This gives the police officer the ability to record his or her thoughts onsite, without the need for recall.
+This gives the police officer the ability to record his or her thoughts onsite, without the need for recall later.
 Audio and video surveillance equipment has also gone digital.
-Law enforcement professionals can now hide micro-cameras and recording devices in the most discreet places to capture sound.
-As such, police transcription can be provided for most, if not all of the different video formats and audio formats utilized by these unique and innovative recording techniques now prevalent in the field.
+Law enforcement professionals can now hide micro-cameras and recording devices in the most discreet places.
+As such, law enforcement transcription can be provided for most, if not all of the different video formats and audio formats utilized by these unique and innovative recording techniques now prevalent in the field.

-Law Enforcement Transcription is no different than any other type of professional transcription service.
-After receiving the digital or analog video or audio file, the transcriber carefully listens to the source material and copies it verbatim to a written format.
-Once the police transcription is finished, it is reviewed and proofread by one or more persons to ensure complete accuracy.
-When the police transcription is polished, it is returned to the client in the desired digital or written format.
-If requested, the police transcription can be delivered in multiple digital formats as well as professional, printed documents.
-For the client’s benefit the police transcript is archived indefinitely and securely with the transcription agency.
-When necessary, police transcriptions can be certified and/or notarized.
+Law enforcement transcription is no different than any other type of professional transcription service.
+After receiving the digital or analog video or audio file, the transcriber carefully listens to the source material and transcribes it verbatim to a written format.
+Once the transcript is finished, it is reviewed and proofread by one or more persons to ensure complete accuracy.
+When the transcript is polished, it is returned to the client in the desired digital or hard copy format.
+If requested, the law enforcement transcription can be delivered in multiple digital formats as well as professional, printed documents.
+For the client’s benefit the law enforcement transcript is archived indefinitely and securely with the transcription agency.
+When necessary, law enforcement transcripts can be certified and/or notarized.

-As police transcription is provided by professionals who understand law enforcement procedures and language, it is unnecessary to hire on additional personnel that require both benefits packages and crucial training.
-Police transcription also cuts down on the overhead cost of employed administrative positions clocking overtime to type up various reports.
+As law enforcement transcription is provided by professionals who understand law enforcement procedures and language, it is unnecessary to hire on additional personnel that require both benefits packages and crucial training.
+Outsourcing your law enforcement transcription also cuts down on the overhead cost of employed administrative positions clocking overtime to type up various reports.
 Police transcription also frees these administrative positions to concentrate on their primary office responsibilities.

-As time demands on law enforcement professionals and forensic teams continue to grow, police transcription service becomes increasingly important.
+As time demands on law enforcement professionals and forensic teams continue to grow, law enforcement transcription services become increasingly important.
 Outsourced police transcription allows these professionals to concentrate the bulk of their time on important case work instead of being bogged down with paperwork.